How to Edit College Paper Grammar

-Whether you like it or not, your grammar in writing will be judged not just by your instructors, but by your employers.
+Whether you like it or not, your writing will be judged not just by your instructors, but by your employers.
 Learning to write correctly is vital to getting and keeping a good job.
-So how do you edit your grammar?
-There are several steps you can do.
-You don't always have time for every step, so I list these with the easiest first.
+So how do you edit effectively?
+If you don't have time for all the steps, try to at least do 1-3 on your paper before you turn it in.

-You should do 1-3 on every paper you turn in.
-If you have time, or want to improve your grade, try doing steps 4-5 also.
+However, if you really want a better grade, try to do all the steps.
 The more you edit, the better your grammar will be.
-More importantly, the more you edit your writing, the more you will learn about the mistakes you make so that you won't make them again.
+More importantly, when you edit your writing, you can learn about the mistakes you make so you can avoid them on your first draft.

 - Open up two copies of your document.

 - Put your cursor at the top of one copy of the essay (so you are sure the whole document is checked) and then start the spell/grammar check program.

 - Look at each correction the program suggests.

 - If you know the correction is right, then let program correct it.